The Eve of St. Agnes

 The Eve of St. Agnes is a Romantic narrative poem of 42 Spenserian stanzas set in the Middle Ages.
-It was written by John Keats in 1819 and published in 1820.
-The poem was considered by many of Keats's contemporaries and the succeeding Victorians to be one of his finest and was influential in 19th-century literature.
+It was written by John Keats in 1819 and published in Lamia, Isabella, The Eve of St. Agnes, and Other Poems (1820).
+The poem was considered by many of Keats's contemporaries and the succeeding Victorians to be one of his finest and influenced subsequent 19th-century literature.

 The title comes from the day (or evening) before the feast of Saint Agnes (or St. Agnes' Eve).
 St. Agnes, the patron saint of virgins, died a martyr in 4th-century Rome.
 The eve falls on 20 January; the feast day on the 21st.
-The divinations referred to by Keats in this poem are referred to by John Aubrey in his Miscellanies (1696) as being associated with St. Agnes' night.
+The divinations Keats referred to in this poem were also referred to by John Aubrey in his Miscellanies (1696) as being associated with St. Agnes' night.

 Background

-Keats based his poem on the folk belief that a girl could see her future husband in a dream if she performed certain rites on the eve of St. Agnes; that is, she would go to bed without any supper, and transfer pins one by one from a pincushion to a sleeve while reciting the Lord’s Prayer.
-Then the proposed husband would appear in her dream.
+Keats based his poem on the folk belief that a girl could see her future husband in a dream if she performed certain rites on the eve of St. Agnes, namely if she would go to bed without any supper and transfer pins one by one from a pincushion to a sleeve while reciting the Lord's Prayer.
+Then her future husband would appear in her dream.